Ay1tsMe/minimalWebsite/tuxtower/content/blog/rippingcds.md

 Currently, I use `Jellyfin` to store and manage my tagged music.
 I can access the website everywhere even outside my home.
 You can listen to your music either in your browser or you can pare your `Jellyfin` instance to a client on each device.

 ### Mobile phone listening
-For listening to my music on the go, I use `Finamp` to connect to my `Jellyfin` instance.
+For listening to my music on the go, I use [Finamp](https://github.com/jmshrv/finamp) to connect to my `Jellyfin` instance.
 It's fast and efficient and if I don't want to stream the music over the internet, I can choose which albums to download onto local storage

+{{ resize_image(path="images/blog/finamp.jpg", width=300, height=500 op="fit") }}

 ### Listening around the house
-Because I am running a home assistant instance for all my smart devices, I opted to use a music client which can stream my `Jellyfin` instance to my Sonos speakers through the house. `Music-Assistant` is great for this.
+Because I am running a home assistant instance for all my smart devices, I opted to use a music client which can stream my `Jellyfin` instance to my Sonos speakers through the house.
+[Music-Assistant](https://music-assistant.io/) is great for this.
 I installed it onto home asssitant, then configured it to connect to my Sonos speakers and to `Jellyfin` and now I can listen to my music through Sonos without using their proprietary app which over the recent months has been quite [controversial](https://www.theverge.com/2024/7/25/24206203/sonos-ceo-apology-redesigned-app-controversy).
 And with the power of automations, I can automate to play music on my speakers at certain parts of the day!

+Here is a video showcasing that:
+{{ local_video(path="videos/sonos.mp4") }}

+# Video Tutorial
+Here is a video tutorial you can follow which covers everything in the blog if you prefer video tutorials.